What is ccSvcHst.exe?

 The instruction at "0x059a2df" referenced memory at 0x059a2df" the memory could not be written.
 Click OK to terminate the Program.

-Note: To check CPU usage on your Windows XP computer, press Ctrl + Alt +Del and then on the Process tab, locate the process and view its value in CPU column.
+Note: To check CPU usage on your Windows XP computer, press Ctrl + Alt +Del and then on the Process tab of Task Manager, locate the process and view its value in CPU column.

 Next, open the Norton removal tool website.
 Here, select the link for your Norton product.
 This will open a page that will give you specific steps to remove your Norton product.
 Follow these steps, to download the removal tool and run it to get rid of the problematic Norton installation on your PC.